BrianDouglasIE/BrianDouglasIE.github.io/posts/spring-form-errors-with-jte.md

----
-title: Handle Spring form errors with JTE
+Handle Spring form errors with JTE
-date: 17/06/2025
+17/06/2025
-tags: [ java, spring ]
+java,spring
 ---

 I've been working with JTE (Java Template Engine) templates in my latest Spring app.
 They are a joy to work with and